MintJoomla/MintJoomla.github.io/en/emerald/_posts/2013-01-01-migration.md

 <div class="alert alert-error">This is most crucial step.
 Please make backup of your Joomla DB before you proceed.</div>

+## Step 2

+Create Joomla 3 website.

 There are 2 methods to update your Joomla.
-Some update 2.5 to 3, some setup from new Joomla 3.x.
+One is update 1.5/2.5 to 3, and another one is setup new Joomla 3.x.

+### Step 2a (update from old Joomla to Joomla 3)

+Either you update from Joomla 1.5 or Joomla 2.5 the process is the same.
+Read [Joomla wiki](http://docs.joomla.org/How_do_I_upgrade_from_Joomla!_1.5_to_3.x%3F) for more details.

+1. Unpublished and uninsltall all Emerald 8 plugins.
+2. If you update from Joomla 2.5 with Emerald 8 Delete `com_emerald` folders in `components` and `administrator/components` folders.
+3. Update Joomla keeping all users in DB

+If you updated Joomla then `_jcs_*` should be already in the DB.
+Just make sure those tables are there.

+### Step 2a (install new Joomla 3)

+1. Install new Joomla
+2. Migrate your users from old Joomla to new.
+Make sure you keep the same user IDs.
+3. Dump all `_jcs_*` tables on your old site DB and import into new DB.
+Make sure prefixes are the same.

+### Step 2 Summary

 It does not matter what method you are using, you have to make sure:

-1. All tables `_jcs_*` are in the same database where your Emerald 9 is installed.
+1. All tables `_jcs_*` are in the same database where you are going to install Emerald 9.
 2. Users from old site are all in new Joomla 3 DB with the same IDs.

-If you updated Joomla from 1.5-2.5 to 3.x, then those tables should be already there.
-If you install Joomla 3.x from scratch, you have to dump `_jcs_*` tables from old site DB and upload then to new DB.
-You have to also move your users to new site.
-Make sure table prefixes are the same.

-## Step 2

-Update your Joomla to version 3.
-Either you update from Joomla 1.5 or Joomla 2.5 the process is the same.
-Read [Joomla wiki](http://docs.joomla.org/How_do_I_upgrade_from_Joomla!_1.5_to_3.x%3F) for more details.
-You have to though update process to safely transfer all your users and keep their user IDs that are bounded to subscriptions.
+This is all we need for success import.

 ## Step 3